Derby Railway Angling Club

 1. All angling must be in accordance with Environment Agency by laws

-2. All members when fishing must have in their possession a valid EA rod licence, current membership card and club ID card*.
+2. All members when fishing must have in their possession a valid EA rod licence and current Membership ID Card .

 3. All fishing shall take place within the following times

 April 05.30-21.00 October 07.00-19.00